-At one point, Houston (yes, our Houston), had its very own Mardi Gras-like festival.
-No-Tsu-Oh, Houston spelled backwards, was a city-wide party that usually lasted for several days.
-People busted out their wackiest costumes, created floats, and lined the streets of Downtown Houston to party for days on end.
-Like the Mardi Gras we know and love, No-Tsu-Oh was filled with cross-dressing, parades, balls, and lots of alcohol.
+No-Tsu-Oh, Houston spelled backwards, was a city-wide festival that usually lasted for several days on end.
+People would bust out their wackiest costumes, colorful floats, and line the streets of Downtown Houston for days of drunken debauchery.
+No-Tsu-Oh was Houston’s very own Mardi Gras and was filled with cross-dressing, parades, balls, and lots of alcohol.

-The No-Tsu-Oh festival lasted from 1899 to 1915, when it was banned under mounting pressure from local newspapers due to the United States’ involvement in of World War I. De-Ro-Loc No-Tsu-Oh, however, lasted until 1920, when it ceased due to lack of funding.
+No-Tsu-Oh lasted from 1899 to 1915, when it was banned under mounting pressure from local newspapers due to the United States’ involvement in World War I. De-Ro-Loc No-Tsu-Oh, however, continued until 1920, when it ceased due to lack of funding.

-For more more information regarding the history of De-Ro-Loc No-Tsu-Oh, here’s an awesome PDF courtesy of Houston History Magazine.
+For a deeper dive into the history of De-Ro-Loc No-Tsu-Oh, here’s an awesome PDF courtesy of Houston History Magazine.

 *The Covington Family was phenomenal in their own right and their impact on the Houston/New Orleans Black communities will definitely be shared in a future post.